code100x/chess/README.md

 - Separate WebSocket servers for handling real-time games
 - Redis for storing all moves of a game in a queue

+## Deployment

+The Chess Platform is deployed and accessible at [chess.100xdevs.com](http://chess.100xdevs.com/).
+Visit the deployed version to play chess matches online!

 ## Contributing

 Contributions are welcome!
 Please follow the contribution guidelines to contribute to this project.